CMSgov/hospital-price-transparency/documentation/CSV/README.md

   * All "Numeric" data elements must be positive numbers.
 Entering a negative number or "0" will generate a deficiency.
 * While [GitHub examples](../../examples/CSV) exclude leading and trailing spaces in headers, valid values, and around pipes, inadvertently inserting spaces will not generate a deficiency.
 Similarly, while [GitHub examples](../../examples/CSV) may use capital and lower-case letters, valid values are case-insensitive and changes in capital vs lower-case letters will not generate a deficiency.
 * Hospitals are permitted to include additional optional information through optional data elements that are defined in the data dictionary (e.g., billing class and hospital financial aid policy) or hospital created data elements.
 Follow the technical instructions for including the defined optional data elements.
+* Ensure all [conditional requirements](#conditional-requirements) are met for an MRF to be considered valid

 Encode the headers and valid values according to the data element implementation timeline in the HPT regulation ([45 CFR § 180.50](https://www.ecfr.gov/current/title-45/subtitle-A/subchapter-E/part-180/subpart-B/section-180.50)) as finalized in the [CY2024 OPPS/ASC](https://www.federalregister.gov/documents/2023/11/22/2023-24293/medicare-program-hospital-outpatient-prospective-payment-and-ambulatory-surgical-center-payment) final rule.